gosqasorg/asset-provenance-tracking/README.md

 batch-shell.sh 300
 ```

+## License
+As mentioned in the [Licences section](https://github.com/gosqasorg/home#licenses) of the Home repository, as this repository is software the license is under a GNU Affero GPL v3 License.
+See the [License](https://github.com/gosqasorg/asset-provenance-tracking/blob/main/LICENSE) file for more details.

 ## A Note on Our Trademarks

 Although all of our code is open-source, you may not use our trademarks without written permission.